marcialeite24/quizzical/README.md

 # Quizzical
-Quizzical is an app that access trivia questions from the [Open Trivia Database API](https://opentdb.com/) and score players based on their answers.
-Multiple game options like difficulty and category are available for the player to change.
+Quizzical is an app that pulls trivia questions from the [Open Trivia Database API](https://opentdb.com/) and scores players based on their answers.
+Players can customize their game experience by selecting different difficulty levels and categories.

 This is the final [Solo Project of React Course on Scrimba](https://scrimba.com/learn/learnreact) developed from scratch by me and following the designed provided on this [Figma file](https://www.figma.com/file/E9S5iPcm10f0RIHK8mCqKL/Quizzical-App?node-id=0%3A1).